srikrishnaa97/Flight-Price-Prediction/README.md

 # Flight-Price-Prediction
-An end to end application that predicts the flight fare price in INR based on the EaseMyTrip data set.
+An end to end application that predicts the flight fare price in INR based on the <a href="https://www.kaggle.com/promptcloud/easemytrip-flight-fare-details-2020" target="_blank">EaseMyTrip</a> data set on kaggle.

 The project is deployed <a href="https://emtflightpriceprediction.herokuapp.com" target="_blank">here</a>.